hector6298/smart_electric_monitoring/README.md

 - 24 AWG wire
 - A socket
 - A Phase, neutral and ground plug with some cord.
-- Some screw terminals two connect wires.
+- Some screw terminals to connect wires.
 - Rocker switch
 - 2 of those plastic boxes where you put electrical stuff.